About Cindy C Bennett

 At that point, I sat back and waited for the book to begin flying off the virtual shelves.
 I began editing Heart on a Chain while I waited.
 And waited.
 And waited.
 Hmmm.
 Why weren't they selling?
 Apparently, people around the world aren't out there waiting for a book to be put forth by Cindy C Bennett for them to devour (she says, tongue in cheek).

 Thus, I learned how to market.
 And I thought editing was bad!
-Marketing is not hard, per say, it's just extremely time consuming.
+Marketing is not hard, per se, it's just extremely time consuming.
 About the time I had Heart on a Chain ready for publication, I finally had begun to scratch the tip of the iceberg in the marketing arena.
 This is where I discovered the power of, and the invaluable services of, book bloggers.

 It was also around this time that I decided to try to get a publisher to pick up Geek Girl.
 I began searching for a publishing house that would take on a previously self-published book.
 There aren't many, mostly smaller publishing houses.
 I resubmitted the dreaded query to the ones who would even take a look, received a couple of rejections, and then (cue angelic music and light from the heavens) I received an email from Cedar Fort Publishing, saying they wished to publish Geek Girl.

 I quickly emailed or wrote to all of the other publishers, letting them know I had received an offer, and signed with Cedar Fort on March 1, 2011, eight months after I first self-published it.
 I took it off sale from all of the places I had it available, and in an ironic twist, that month I had the highest sales numbers - actually, let me rephrase.
 I sold more copies of Heart on a Chain that month than I had sold of both books combined - ever - total!
-I figured it was the result of the post-Christmas receipt of Kindle's and Nook's that drove the sales that month.
+I figured it was the result of the post-Christmas receipt of Kindles and Nooks that drove the sales that month.

-Now, I'm in the middle of the craziest time of my life.
-Heart on a Chain continues to do well in sales, with my constant marketing efforts.
-Geek Girl was released by Sweetwater Books (one of Cedar Fort's imprints) December 8, 2011.
-I released Immortal Mine on December 4, 2011.
-I entered a writing contest and wrote my first vampire story (a short), Reluctance, which has been published by Noble YA.
-I have two other short stories that are included in anthologies but are also available as separate eBooks: In the Beginning and Watched.
 I wrote several short stories based on fairytales, and released them as I finished them as eBooks.
 The first was released on April 4, 2012, and the last on March 5, 2013.
 I've combined them into a single anthology in Enchanted Fairytales, released March 29, 2013.
 It includes my modern day take on Beauty & the Beast, Red Riding Hood, Snow White, Cinderella, and Swan Lake.
 Sweetwater Books published my take on Rapunzel, titled Rapunzel Untangled, on February 12, 2013.

 All I can say is: Life is wonderful!